joelshu1/aircron/README.md

 - **✅ Validation** - Comprehensive cron syntax validation before application
 - **🔄 Recovery** - Manual recovery possible from backup files if needed

+### 🛡️ Cron Review Robustness

+- The review modal only shows changes if the set of cron lines in jobs.json and the crontab differ, regardless of job IDs or field swaps.
+- The backend diff logic is robust: it never shows phantom changes—only actionable changes that would actually affect the crontab.
+- The UI always fetches the latest backend diff and never shows stale or cached data.

 ---

 ## 📊 Logging & Monitoring